 If the LTCH denies an absence request, the LTCH must communicate this to the resident/substitute decision maker in writing, including the rationale for this decision.
-Residents whose request for an absence is denied but wish to go outside must be told to remain on the LTCH's property and maintain a physical distance of at least two metres from any other resident or staff on the property.

-In the event of an outbreak where residents cannot be placed in other areas of the LTCH that are not part of the declared outbreak area, or there are other exceptional circumstances

-(e.g., resident safety, advice from local public health unit), temporary short-stay in hospital could be considered for residents to support outbreak management and IPAC measures provided the following conditions are met:
+In the event of an outbreak where residents cannot be placed in other areas of the LTCH that are not part of the declared outbreak area, or there are other exceptional circumstances (e.g., resident safety, advice from local public health unit), temporary short-stay in hospital could be considered for residents to support outbreak management and IPAC measures provided the following conditions are met:

-- The resident can be isolated under Droplet and Contact Precautions in the hospital for 14 days. - The resident is tested, and results known within 24 hours of the short-stay transfer to the hospital. - Return to the LTCH should follow the Admissions and Transfers section above. - \The requirements in this Directive related to short term absences and temporary absences are not meant to apply to retirement homes.
-The requirements related to resident absences for retirement homes should continue to be guided by applicable Retirement Home Regulatory Authority and Ministry for Seniors and Accessibility requirements and policies, as amended from time to time. - Ensure appropriate Personal Protective Equipment (PPE).
+- The resident can be isolated under Droplet and Contact Precautions in the hospital for 14 days. - The resident receives a lab-based PCR COVID-19 test, and results known within 24 hours of the short-stay transfer to the hospital. - Return to the LTCH should follow the Admissions and Transfers section above.

+\The requirements in this Directive related to short term absences and temporary absences are not meant to apply to retirement homes.
+The requirements related to resident absences for retirement homes should continue to be guided by applicable Retirement Home Regulatory Authority and Ministry for Seniors and Accessibility requirements and policies, as amended from time to time.

+- Ensure appropriate Personal Protective Equipment (PPE).
 LTCHs are expected to follow COVID-19 Directive #5 for Hospitals within the meaning of the Public Hospitals Act and Long-Term Care Homes within the meaning of the Long-Term Care Homes Act, 2007. - Universal Masking.
 All staff and visitors must always comply with universal masking and must wear a surgical/procedure mask for the entire duration of their shift/visit.
 This is required regardless of whether the LTCH is in an outbreak or not. - Staff When staff are not in contact with residents or in resident areas during their breaks, staff may remove their surgical/procedure mask but must remain two metres away from other staff to prevent staff to staff transmission of COVID-19. - For visits that are outdoors, visitors can wear a face covering and should remain two metres away from the individual they are visiting and the LTCH staff. - Residents LTCHs are required to have policies regarding masking for residents.
 It is strongly recommended that residents wear masks in common indoor areas in the LTCH as tolerated.
 LTCHs are also required to follow any additional directions provided by provincial, local public health unit or municipal bylaws. - Managing Visitors.
 The aim of managing visitors is to balance the need to mitigate risks to residents, staff and visitors with the mental, physical and spiritual needs of residents for their quality of life.

-LTCHs must have a visitor policy in place that is compliant with this Directive and is guided by applicable policies, amended from time to time, from the MLTC, the Retirement Homes Regulatory Authority (RHRA), and the MSAA.
-In addition, LTCHs must comply with the Minister's Directive: COVID-19: Long-Term Care Home Surveillance Testing and Access to Homes issued by the Minister of Long-Term Care, effective November 23, 2020 or as amended.
+LTCHs must have a visitor policy in place that is compliant with this Directive and is guided by applicable policies, amended from time to time, from the MLTC, the Retirement Homes Regulatory Authority (RHRA), and the Ministry of Seniors and Accessibility (MSAA).
+In addition, LTCHs must comply with the Minister's Directive: COVID-19: Long-Term Care Home Surveillance Testing and Access to Homes issued by the Minister of Long-Term Care, effective March 15, 2021 or as amended.
 The requirements in the Minister's Directive do not apply to retirement homes.
-The requirements related to COVID-19 testing in retirement homes should continue to be guided by applicable Retirement Home Regulatory Authority and Ministry for Seniors and Accessibility requirements and policies, as amended from time to time.
+The requirements related to COVID-19 testing in retirement homes should continue to be guided by applicable RHRA and MSAA requirements and policies, as amended from time to time.